 - X No Guaranteed Bonuses.
 We do not provide guaranteed bonuses to our executive officers. - X No Executive Retirement Plans.
-We do not offer defined benefit pension plans or any non-qualified deferred compensation plans or arrangements to our executive officers, other than the plans and arrangements that are available to all employees.
-Our executive officers are eligible to participate in our Section 401(k) retirement savings plan on the same basis as our other employees. - X No Hedging or Pledging.
+We do not offer defined benefit pension plans or any non-qualified deferred compensation plans or arrangements to our executive officers, other than the plans and arrangements that are available to all employees. - X No Hedging or Pledging.
 We prohibit our employees (including our executive officers) and the non-employee members of our board of directors from hedging or pledging our securities. - X No Tax Payments on Perquisites.
 We do not provide any tax reimbursement payments (including "gross-ups") on any perquisites or other personal benefits. - X No Excise Tax Payments on Future Post-Employment Compensation Arrangements.
 We do not provide any excise tax reimbursement payments (including "gross-ups") on payments or benefits contingent upon a change in control of the company. - X No Special Welfare or Health Benefits.
 We do not provide our executive officers with any welfare or health benefit programs, other than participation in our broad-based employee programs.
 All highly compensated employees are eligible for special long-term disability.